Convincing Arthur— Novella

 The man leaned a shoulder against the door and crossed his arms over his chest.
 "Care for a bite to eat?
 The kitchen can prepare whatever you'd like."

 "No, thank you.
 I stopped at an inn along the way.
-Dreadful stuff, but edible."
-Needing to give himself something to do, Arthur set his bag down, flipped the latches on his trunk and began to unpack, putting his folded clothes into the dresser.
-His fingers hovered over his underclothes and then he snatched them up and put them with his shirts.
+Dreadful stuff but edible."
+Needing to give himself something to do, Arthur set his bag down, flipped the latches on his trunk and began to unpack, putting his folded clothes into the chest of drawers.
+His fingers hovered over his underclothes, and then he snatched them up and put them with his shirts.
 What did it matter if Thornton saw his drawers?
 He'd see them soon enough, if the man's hungry stare was any indication of his intentions.

 "Leave out whatever you need pressed.
 A servant will see to it."